inadarei/linkedapis/index.md

 Hypermedia style of API design focuses on "simultaneous presentation of information and controls such that the information becomes the affordance through which the user obtains choices and selects actions".
 The benefit of such design is increased flexibility and adaptability over time.

-Linked API style of API design focuses on breaking data silos that APIs currently create, by allowing APIS to operate on data-sets that are distributed across organizational boundaries.
+Linked API style of API design focuses on [unbundling](http://www.vox.com/2014/6/24/5840248/the-powerful-economic-principle-behind-yo) of data storage from the interface which has the affect of allowing APIS to operate on data-sets that are distributed across organizational boundaries.
 The benefit of such design is better distribution of responsibilities among data-set owners and API publishers

 Both of the styles use hypermedia controls (e.g. hyperlinks) extensively so they are very complementary, but still orthogonal in their design focus.